AdobeDocs/graphql-mesh-gateway/src/pages/gateway/command-reference.md

 ### Flags

-`-s` (required) allows you to specify the name of the source you want to copy.
+`-s` or `--source` (required) allows you to specify the name of the source you want to copy.
-`-m` allows you to add multiple sources, which are returned in an array.
+`-m` or `--multiple` allows you to add multiple sources, which are returned in an array.
 `--help` provides information on the specified command.

 ### Example